MoMS-MMSB/Martini3-Graphene/README.md

 All arguments are optional.
 If an argument is not used, the default value for their dimension (12 nm), and the name of the output (martini_graphene) is used.

-Similarly, for a generating the structure and topology of an infinite graphene sheet, run
+Similarly, for generating the structure and topology of an infinite graphene sheet, run

     python martini3-graphene-periodic.py -x [Length of the graphene sheet along x in nm] \
                                          -y [Length of the graphene sheet along y in nm] \